SciRooPlot/SciRooPlot/docs/slides/slides.typ

         #folder-struct

-      - Project automatically registerd with SciRooPlot.
+      - Project automatically registered with SciRooPlot.

       - Includes working examples based on the bundled datasets.